u-boot/u-boot/tools/binman/binman.rst

 Only boards which enable `HAVE_MRC` will include this entry.

-Obviously a similar approach can be used to control which images are produced, with a Kconfig option to enable a SPI image, for example.
-However there is generally no harm in producing an image that is not used.
-If a board uses MMC but not SPI, but the SoC supports booting from both, then both images can be produced, with only on or other being used by particular boards.
-This can help reduce the need for having multiple defconfig targets for a board where the only difference is the boot media, enabling / disabling secure boot, etc.
+Obviously, a similar approach can be used to control which images are produced, with a Kconfig option to enable a SPI image, for example.
+However, there is no general harm in producing an image that is not used.
+If a board uses MMC but not SPI, but the SoC supports booting from both, then both images can be produced, with only one or other being used by a particular board.
+This can help reduce the need for having multiple defconfig targets, for boards where the only difference is the boot media, enabling / disabling secure boot, etc.

-Of course you can use the device tree itself to pass any board-specific information that is needed by U-Boot at runtime (see binman_syms_ for how to make binman insert these values directly into executables like SPL).
+Of course, you can use the devicetree itself to pass any board-specific information that is needed by U-Boot at runtime (see binman_syms_ for how to make binman insert these values directly into executables like SPL).